-There are significant personality differences between an entrepreneur and an employee and where your mindset falls on the entrepreneur/employee scale will greatly affect the results you achieve in your business.
+There are significant personality differences between entrepreneurs and employees.
+And depending on your mindset will greatly affect the results you achieve in your business.

 Whether you’re working just to get it done, filling in the hours you set aside for work, or leaping into each day with passion and purpose, the home-based business owner that’s struggling to make money must honestly assess how much they are putting into their money-making endeavors.

 After work each day they may go home and watch television for a few hours, eat dinner, help the kids with homework, etc. They have two lives – personal life and a work-life.
 There is a starting and a stopping to their workday and their money-generating activities.

 An example of someone with an employee spirit is someone that stops work at a specific time each day, say 4:00 pm.
 They stop because they have a life (we all do) and they need to live it.
 After all, we work so we can live, right?
 They are back at their desks again at 8:30 am.
 This person is a hard worker, does good work, and is responsible.
 This person is not generally a risk-taker and is uncomfortable with change.

 As a business owner, you have one life – your work and personal life, which are interconnected.
 By fulfilling your purpose and doing what you are meant to do, your life is integrated into one.
 Entrepreneurs don’t generally have a “start and stop” time for their work life.
 While they may take time during the traditional 9-5 workday to do personal errands, they are also known to be working away on weekends and late into the evenings.
 In general, there is an excitement to do more – reach more people, have more sales, change more lives.